GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (86) .md

 **Effect**: You touch a creature (which could be yourself), transmuting its skin (or surface material) to be a thick metal coating.
 This confers a few changes to the creature

  • Do not need to breathe, but will be dazed if they would normally need to do so and can't.
+This is due to the unusual sensation that occurs from their muscle memory when the body is denied the opportunity.
  • Are immune to diseases, poisons and venom from external sources.
  • Are not affected by spells which would affect flesh.
  • Do not benefit from armor.
 They are treated as wearing plate.